 - 2.4.4 Running Order All RSNCA Sanctioned classes are progressive (you must sort in each go round to advance) 0 head sorted is considered a no time.
-All finals at any RSNCA sanctioned sorting will have their running order, determined by draw, mechanically or physically at promoter's discretion. - 2.4.5 Payment of Fees It is the individual producer's option to determine when payment of entries are to be received and the notice required to received refund.
+All finals at any RSNCA sanctioned sorting will have their running order, determined by draw, mechanically or physically at promoter's discretion. - 2.4.5 Payment of Fees 72hrs notice prior to the event starting is required at RSNCA produced events for a refund for scratching.
+Levies may still be held for cattle.

+For RSNCA affiliated events ran by Producers, it is the individual producer's discretion to determine when payment of entries is to be received and the notice required for refund of their events.